LiviaGitHub/Test-Management-with-Jira/README.md

 Reopened Defects	JQL Filter: status = "Reopened".
 Test Execution Rate	Zephyr/Xray: Execution metrics for test cases.

-7. Integrate JIRA with Testing Tools
+6. Integrate JIRA with Testing Tools
 JIRA integrates with several tools to provide detailed test metrics:

-Zephyr for JIRA:
+- Zephyr for JIRA:
-Allows you to create, execute, and track test cases.
+  - Allows you to create, execute, and track test cases.
-Reports include execution metrics and test results.
+    - Reports include execution metrics and test results.

-Xray for JIRA:
+- Xray for JIRA:
-Offers a robust interface for managing tests and generating reports.
+  - Offers a robust interface for managing tests and generating reports.
-Metrics: test coverage, execution progress, and traceability.
+  - Metrics: test coverage, execution progress, and traceability.
-Integration with Jenkins/Selenium:
-Automatically log automated test results in JIRA.
-Example: Configure Jenkins to report failed tests as defects in JIRA.
-Practical Example
-Scenario: You want to measure test coverage and defect resolution rates.
-Step 1: JQL Filter

-Test cases executed:
-issuetype = "Test Case" AND status = "Executed" Resolved defects: issuetype = "Bug" AND status = "Resolved" AND resolved >= startOfWeek() Step 2: Dashboard

-Gadget: Pie Chart for defect severity distribution.
-Gadget: Two-Dimensional Filter Statistics for execution progress by sprint.
 By strategically using JIRA with filters, dashboards, and integrations, you can obtain clear and actionable test metrics to enhance software quality.